isomerpages/moe-sgs/_students/Student Handbook/CO CURRICULAR ACTIVITIES and Physical Education.md

 ### **CCA Scheme**

-CCA bonus points can be used for consideration for entries to Junior Colleges, Polytechnics and the Millennia Institute.
-They will also be considered when students select subjects in ITE courses.
+<p style="text-align: justify;"> CCA bonus points can be used for consideration for entries to Junior Colleges, Polytechnics and the Millennia Institute.
+They will also be considered when students select subjects in ITE courses. </p>

 #### **LEAPS  2.0**

-Below is a summary of the LEAPS 2.0 Scoring System.
-The complete LEAPS 2.0 document for parents is available on the MOE Website.
+<p style="text-align: justify;"> Below is a summary of the LEAPS 2.0 Scoring System.
+The complete LEAPS 2.0 document for parents is available on the MOE Website. </p>

 ##### **A) The New Band Descriptors:**